duncombe/wikis/Weekly-Stand-Up-Reports.md

 # Week of 21 July 2014

+## Stand-up for Axiom
+#### Accomplishments
+* Reviewed Extreme Wind notebook
+* Organized Theme 1 notebooks into the agreed upon directory structure

+#### Anticipated activities
+* Theme 1 progress

+#### Issues
+* Suffering from information overload when trying to make progress.
+* Documentation is everywhere, some is outdated.

 ## Stand-up for ASA
 #### Accomplishments
 * Continued work on winds notebook, including testing catalogs other than NGDC.